aimms/how-to/Articles/534/534-dealing-with-the-different-data-types.rst

    :scale: 70
    :align: center

+An Excelfile has been created with one sheet called "Table1".
+Each ``SheetMapping`` element in the mappingfile corresponds to just one sheet.
 A single Excel mapping can contain mappings for multiple sheets.
+The values for ``ColumnMapping`` are used for the column names in Excel.

 Parquet mapping